 Professional equipment, however, often uses older or less common interfaces like PCMCIA type II, ExpressCard, and serial ports.
 You’ll never find those squeezed into a wafer-thin consumer laptop.

 For even more connectivity options, check out our selection of port replicators.

 Do you need a feature you can’t find?
-Just need a little guidance?
+Or do you need some guidance?
 We can help.

-*Intel vPro is available on most Getac computers, but may require a custom order.
+*Intel vPro is available on most Durabook computers, but may require a custom order.
 Please contact us if you would like to order this or any other unlisted upgrade.